Natitingou: Geography

 The town of Natitingou belongs to the Department of Atakora in northwestern Benin.
 It lies in a semi-valley, formed by the two mountain ridges that surround it.
 Natitingou is located 645 km from the economic capital of Cotonou and 100 km from Porga at the entrance of the Pendjari National Park.
 The commune is bounded on the north by Toucountouna, south and east by Kouandé and to the west by the commune of Boukombé.

 The climate in Natitingou is drier than in the south, particularly during the Harmattan season in December/January, when humidity can be as low as 10% and night temperatures can be as low as 17 degrees Celsius.

+Climate

+Natitingou has a tropical savanna climate (Aw) according to the Köppen climate classification.